ahasverus/joss-submission/joss-paper/paper.md

 # Summary

-`forcis` is an R package designed to streamline access to the recently published FORCIS (Foraminifera Response to Climatic Stress) database (@chaabane2023).
-This database provides one of the most comprehensive collections of global planktonic foraminifera living census data, comprising over 163,000 samples collected via various sampling devices between 1910 and 2018.
+`forcis` is an R package designed to streamline access to the recently published FORCIS (Foraminifera Response to Climatic Stress) database [@chaabane2023].
 This package enables users to easily download the database directly into an R environment, filter and select relevant data, convert species counts across formats, and visualise the results.

 # Statement of need